cccswann/manabu-list/README.md

 # Manabu List
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Sinatra application for keeping track of all the free online courses that you are currently taking or are interested in taking.
+A Sinatra & ActiveRecord CRUD application for keeping track of all the free online courses that you are currently taking or are interested in taking.

 <p align="center"><img src="demo.gif" width="900"/></p>